meerk40t/svgelements/README.md

 * ``Line(start, end)`` The line object describes a line moving straight from one point to the next point.

 * ``Arc(start, radius, rotation, arc, sweep, end)`` The arc object describes an arc across a circular path.
 This supports multiple types of parameterizations.
-The given default there is compatable with `svg.path` and has a complex radius.
-It is also valid to divide radius into `rx` and `ry` or Arc(start, end, center, prx, pry, sweep) where start, end, center, prx, pry are points and sweep is the radians value of the arc distance travelled.
+The given default there is compatible with `svg.path` and has a complex radius.
+It is also valid to divide radius into `rx` and `ry` or Arc(start, end, center, prx, pry, sweep) where start, end, center, prx, pry are points and sweep is the radians value of the arc distance traveled.

 * ``QuadraticBezier(start, control, end)`` the quadraticbezier object describes a single control point bezier curve.